 This article discusses what to expect at Port St Lucie Divorce Mediations.
 Most couples attending divorce mediations are attending mediations for their first time in their lives.
 It is stressful as your entire case may be settled at the mediation.

 To ease your stress, demand that your divorce attorney, meet with you in person 2-3 days before the divorce mediation.
 You should be well-prepared for your mediation.
 Your lawyer should also prepare a brief position statement to send to the mediator at least a day before the mediation.
 This confidential position statement should address all issues, so nothing is missed at mediation.
 For example, alimony, child support, timesharing, education, where children will attend school, assets, debts, life insurance, etc. As a Port St. Lucie divorce attorney, I have the mediation position statement ready a day before I meet with my client, and then adjust it at the pre-mediation meeting.
 I then send the confidential mediation statement to the mediator, so the mediator understands the issues before the mediation.

-A final draft of the mediation statement with an attached parenting plan and child support guidelines worksheet, will be printed.
+The final step in this article, What to Expect at Port St. Lucie Divorce Mediations, is the drafting of the agreement.
+A final draft of the mediation statement with an attached parenting plan and child support guidelines worksheet will be printed.
 Each party, with their attorney, will once again review every line to make sure it is correct.
 The spouses sign and initial each page of the mediation settlement agreement.
-The mediation agreement will then be sent in to the St. Lucie County family law judge to sign.
-About 2-3 weeks later, depending on the judge’s calendar, a final hearing will be set at the Fort Pierce courthouse (now, typically done by Zoom) where your divorce judge will sign off on a final judgment of dissolution of marriage.
+The mediation agreement will then be sent to the St. Lucie County family law judge to sign.
+About 2-3 weeks later, depending on the judge’s calendar, a divorce final hearing will be set at the Fort Pierce courthouse (now, typically done by Zoom) where your divorce judge will sign off on a final judgment of dissolution of marriage.
 This hearing typically takes only 10 minutes.